-We are thrilled to introduce this newest addition to our End series bracelets, handmade by female artisans in Rwanda, many of whom are HIV positive.
+We are thrilled to introduce this bracelet, handmade by female artisans in Rwanda, many of whom are HIV positive.
 The sale of this one will help end human trafficking, which effects over 2 million people a year.
 It features purple beads strung on a stretch cord and adorned with interlocking shiny silver-plated beads.
 It is finished off with a silver key charm, representing a new home.

 Bracelet measure 1/2" wide and 7" in diameter.
 It stretches to best fit wrists 6-8" in diameter.
 For best care do not expose to water.